eventnetusa/eventnet/src/_vip/2021-ins-planning.md

   ### &nbsp;
 content_section:
   - text_block_markdown: >-
-      #### Our Medicare Lead Generation and Member Engagement experts work with
-      your Sales and Marketing teams to customize community outreach programs that support enrollment and retention goals.

-      #### &nbsp;

-      #### EventNetUSA's Event Managers are your full-time field marketing arm
+      **EventNetUSA's Lead Generation Team is your full-time field referral system.**

-      \- Extensively trained to deliver your brand messaging<br>\- Schedule appointments with your Brokers<br>\- Complete lead intake forms<br>\- Direct to your local resources (clinics, retail centers, activity centers)<br>**Our team functions independently on behalf of yours so Brokers and representatives can work events that coordinate with their availability**
+      * Source, secure and plan senior events

+      * Build custom displays and branded vehicles

+      * Meet-n-greet with potential customers

+      * Explain Medicare in easy-to-understand terms

+      * Distribute product information

+      * Take customer contact information and/or schedule Broker meeting

+      **Our team functions independently, meaning your Brokers are welcome to attend each event or we will secure leads for their follow-up.**

-      #### Reach New & Existing Members:
+      **Reach New & Existing Members:**

       \- Pop-up Stores & Events<br>\- Community Outreach Vehicles<br>\- Health